-The reliability of entire news media sources has been automatically estimated based on their stance with respect to known manually fact-checked claims, without access to gold labels for the overall medium-level factuality of reporting \cite{mukherjee2015leveraging,Popat:2017:TLE:3041021.3055133,Popat:2018:CCL:3184558.3186967}.
-The assumption in such methods is that reliable media agree with true claims and disagree with false ones, while for unreliable media, the situation is reversed.
-The trustworthiness of Web sources has also been studied from a Data Analytics perspective.
-For instance, \citeauthorshort{Dong:2015:KTE:2777598.2777603} proposed that a trustworthy source is one that contains very few false claims.

-More recently, \citeauthorshort{baly2018predicting} used gold labels from Media Bias/Fact Check,\footnote{\url{http://mediabiasfactcheck.com}} and a variety of information sources: articles published by the medium, what is said about the medium on Wikipedia, metadata from its Twitter profile, URL structure, and traffic information.
-In follow-up work, \cite{source:multitask:NAACL:2019} used the same representation to jointly predict a medium's factuality of reporting (\emph{high} vs. \emph{mixed} vs. \emph{low}) and its bias (\emph{left} vs. \emph{center} vs. \emph{right}) on an ordinal scale, in a multi-task ordinal regression setup. \citeauthorshort{baly-etal-2020-written} extended the information sources to include Facebook followers and speech signals from the news medium's channel on YouTube (if any).
-Finally, \citeauthorshort{hounsel2020identifying} proposed to use domain, certificate, and hosting information about the infrastructure of the hosting website.

-\paragraph{Multiple languages} All the above research has focused exclusively or primarily on English.
-Nevertheless, interest in stance detection for other languages has started to emerge. \citeauthorshort{Baly-2018-IntegratingSD} integrated stance detection and fact-checking for Arabic in a single corpus. \citeauthorshort{khouja-2020-stance} proposed a dataset for Arabic following the FEVER setup. \citeauthorshort{AraStance2021:NLP4IF} introduced {AraStance}, a multi-country and multi-domain dataset of Arabic stance detection for fact-checking. \citeauthorshort{lillie-etal-2019-joint} collected data for stance and for veracity from Danish Reddit threads, annotated using the (S)upport, (D)eny, (Q)uery, (C)omment schema proposed by~\citeauthorshort{zubiaga-etal-2016-rumor-spread}. \citeauthorshort{bosnjak-karan-2019-data} worked on stance detection, claim verification, and sentiment analysis of comments for Croatian news articles.
+\paragraph{Multiple languages} While the above research has focused exclusively or primarily on English, interest in stance detection for other languages has started to emerge. \citet{Baly-2018-IntegratingSD} integrated stance detection and fact-checking for Arabic in a single corpus. \citet{khouja-2020-stance} proposed a dataset for Arabic following the FEVER setup. \citet{AraStance2021:NLP4IF} introduced {AraStance}, a multi-country and multi-domain dataset of Arabic stance detection for fact-checking. \citet{lillie-etal-2019-joint} collected data for stance and veracity from Danish Reddit threads \citet{zubiaga-etal-2016-rumor-spread}. \citet{bosnjak-karan-2019-data} studied stance detection and claim verification of comments for Croatian news articles.